FL Ideal boiler fault code meaning & how to fix it

 First, your boiler engineer will want to make sure that the gas valve doesn’t get stuck.
 It won’t allow the gas valve to rotate if it isn’t.
 This will prevent the burner and pilot jet from receiving the fuel they require.
 Your boiler will display the FL fault code once the flame has gone out.

-Sometimes an engineer can fix a stuck valve.
-However, an engineer may not be able to fix a stuck gas valve.
-A replacement will likely cost about £320.
+Sometimes an engineer can fix a stuck gas valve.
+However, an engineer may not be able to fix a stuck or faulty gas valve and therefore a replacement will likely cost about £320.